Friday, 29 August 2025

 Let me tell you just one of the local legends surrounding the Falls.
 According to this one "the Kuang Si Falls were formed when a wise old man revealed the waters of the Nam Si by digging deep into the earth.
 After the waters came to Kuang Si a beautiful golden deer made its home under a big rock that protruded from the falls.
 The sound of the water falling on this rock created an enchanting echo that drew people to the waterfall from as far away as China."
 Some say that Tat Kuang Si gets its name from this legend.
 'Tat' meaning waterfall, 'Kuang', meaning deer and ‘Si’ meaning 'dig' but I heard others.
 All quite enchanting.

-Our first day in Luang Prabang finished with dinner at a local restaurant enjoying the entertainment provided by dancers from a number of different local ethnic groups (this performance had been arranged for a group of rowdy Chinese businesmen - we were simply hitchhikers!).
+Our first day around Luang Prabang finished with dinner at a local restaurant enjoying the entertainment provided by dancers from a number of different local ethnic groups (this performance had been arranged for a group of rowdy Chinese businesmen - we were simply hitchhikers!).

 Delightful ethnic dancers - Laos officially recognises 49 ethnic groups and over 160 subgroups